Louisiana’s Commemoration of the Battle of Baton Rouge and Tribute to Bernardo de Galvez.

 If you follow my blog, you know I speak to genealogical and historical groups across the country about my genealogy research.
 I’ve shared the joy and excitement of having identified and documented ancestors from as far back as 1653, and my honor of being a member of several lineage societies.
 It’s always a pleasure to speak to my compatriots of those societies to share my genealogy research journey.

 Anyone who has conducted research involving enslaved individuals knows the complexity of delving into property records (i.e. slave inventories, bills of sale) as well as some more common documents, such as birth, baptism, marriage, and death records along with military service and census documents.
-Add to that the complexity of linking enslaved, freed, and European ancestors through documentation, and you have a serious research project on your hands.
+Add to that, the complexity of linking enslaved, freed, and European ancestors through documentation, and you have a serious research project on your hands.

-In addition to the challenge of combing through these documents, I faced the challenge that many of the documents were written in French and Spanish, neither of which are my native language, making my research journey that much more complex.
+In addition to the challenge of combing through these documents, I faced the challenge that many of the documents were written in French and Spanish, neither of which are my native languages, making my research journey that much more complex.

 In addition to the honor of speaking to the Atlanta Chapter, I had the pleasure of witnessing the induction of several new members to the NSSAR.
-The ceremony was quite moving, as each inductee shared insightful words of what being a part of this organization means to them and to their family.
+The ceremony was quite moving, as each inductee shared insightful words about what being a part of this organization means to them and to their family.

-Edward Moses Anderson, Sr. and Michael N. Henderson, members of the Georgia Society SAR
+Edward Moses Anderson, Sr., and Michael N. Henderson, members of the Georgia Society SAR

 As it turns out, one of the new members being inducted was a gentleman I met four years ago when I gave a presentation at another Georgia Society SAR meeting in Washington Wilkes County.
-Following that presentation, Ed Anderson had shared with me his interest in joining the SAR.
+Following that presentation, Ed Anderson shared with me his interest in joining the SAR.
 His challenge at the time was linking one of his mixed-raced ancestors to a white patriot ancestor.
 Since I had shared my journey to do just that, he and I continued to compare notes and strategies to help him along the process.
 Over the years, Ed was diligent in his research and was able to document another ancestral line connected to a patriot ancestor named Walter Hanson.
-And that was his open door to become a member of the NSSAR.
+And that was his open door to becoming a member of the NSSAR.

 Two more individuals were also inducted at the meeting, one a recently discovered cousin of Ed’s, who also documented his lineal descent from the same patriot ancestor.